Hiring employees

 Know the law

-Before hiring a new employee, your need to make sure you know your rights and responsibilities.
+Before hiring a new employee, you need to make sure you know your rights and responsibilities.

 Getting pay right

 To work out the right pay when hiring a new employee, you need to decide on the person’s employment status – whether they will be a full-time, part-time or casual employee.
 See our Types of employees page to find out the difference.
-You can then find the minimum pay rates, penalties and allowances that apply using our Pay Calculator.
+You can then find the minimum pay rates, penalties and allowances that apply using our Pay and Conditions Tool.

 Hours of work